PlaidCloud/website/content/en/docs/concepts/storage/storage-classes.md

 kind: StorageClass
 metadata:
   name: gold
-provisioner: kubernetes.io/cinder
+provisioner: PlaidCloud.io/cinder
 parameters:
   availability: nova
 ```

 * `availability`: Availability Zone.
 If not specified, volumes are generally
-  round-robin-ed across all active zones where Kubernetes cluster has a node.
+  round-robin-ed across all active zones where PlaidCloud cluster has a node.

 {{< note >}}
 {{< feature-state state="deprecated" for_k8s_version="v1.11" >}}
 This internal provisioner of OpenStack is deprecated.
-Please use [the external cloud provider for OpenStack](https://github.com/kubernetes/cloud-provider-openstack).
+Please use [the external cloud provider for OpenStack](https://github.com/PlaidCloud/cloud-provider-openstack).
 {{< /note >}}

 ### vSphere